 A dental implant is a small titanium post that we surgically embed below the gum tissue and into the jawbone.
 The implant post serves as the root component of a prosthesis.
 After a brief healing period the post is attached to an abutment, or support structure, that links the implant to the restoration.
 Thanks to technological advancements implants can be used to support a single crown, a fixed bridge, or even a full-arch restoration!

 The Dental Implant Process

 The dental implant process begins with a consultation appointment.
-During your consultation, Dr. Ruchlin will perform a series of diagnostic tests to ensure you are a suitable candidate for implant treatment.
+During your consultation, Dr. Ruchlin will perform a series of diagnostic tests to ensure you are a suitable candidate for dental implant treatment.
 Most patients healthy enough to undergo minor surgery will qualify.
 Implants do require a significant amount of bone in the jaw.
 If your bone is too soft or too thin, we may recommend a bone graft.